Skip to main content

 Our research shows that mental health remains a blind spot for many businesses, and that coverage from medical insurers is still less consistent in this area than in others.

 Companies should to wake up to the growing mental health crisis across the globe, which escalated during the COVID-19 pandemic.
 The impact of poor mental health on business can be significant.
 Among the potential consequences are sickness absence, disability claims, direct medical claims, poor morale and employee engagement, and colleague irritability or inability to cope at work.
-Ultimately, businesses that prioritize mental health will attract and retain top talent, while those that don’t may find they’re no longer employers of choice.
+Ultimately, businesses that prioritise mental health will attract and retain top talent, while those that don’t may find they’re no longer employers of choice.

 The top mental health-related benefits offered by insurers focus on traditional services, such as psychological and/or psychiatric counselling sessions (69%), inpatient treatment (62%), and coverage for medications prescribed for mental health (57%).